 Due to the fact that the incidence of influenza is seasonal,

-the risk of catching the flu is highest.
+the risk of influenza is greatest.

 The vaccine leads to the development of immunity against only 3 strains of the virus